Azure/azure-powershell/src/KeyVault/docs/Import-AzKeyVaultCertificate.md

 Accept wildcard characters: False
 ```

-### -AttributesRecoveryLevel
+### -AttributeRecoveryLevel
 Reflects the deletion recovery level currently in effect for certificates in the current vault.
 If it contains 'Purgeable', the certificate can be permanently deleted by a privileged user; otherwise, only the system can purge the certificate, at the end of the retention interval.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.KeyVault.Support.DeletionRecoveryLevel